gmadsen/movie-fixer/README.md

-# hash -r , works to fix pip in wsl for some reason
+webapp to get metadata for lists of movies